marquel12/Kanban-Board/README.md

 # Description
 The purpose of this project is to create a Readme Generator that will allow the user to create a professional README.md file for their project.
 This will help the user save time and focus on the project itself.

+## Challenge
+This challenge help me understand more about how important it is to utilize authentication with JSON Web Tokens (JWTs).
+This help avoid anyone from gaining access to your application without being authorized.

  ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)